Amateur-God/EmbyArrSync/README.md

-HANDLE_MOVIES = True # Set to false to disable the script from touching Movies shows TV_DELETE = True # Set to false to disable the script from Deleting TV shows MOVIE_DELETE = True # Set to false to disable the script from Deleting Movies shows
+HANDLE_MOVIES = True # Set to false to disable the script from touching Movies shows TV_DELETE = True # Set to false to disable the script from Deleting TV shows MOVIE_DELETE = True # Set to false to disable the script from Deleting Movies shows IGNORE_FAVOURITES = True # Set to True if you want the script to ignore items that are marked as favourites in emby (Not Unmonitor and Not Delete)

 # Sonarr API details